shabadoo75/pi_wireless_bridge/README.md

 # Raspberry Pi wireless bridge

-Use a Rasperry Pi as a WiFi bridge!
+Use a Raspberry Pi as a WiFi bridge!
 I wired up my house so rooms that are a long way from the WiFi router can still get decent internet.
 Problem is some devices like Google Chromecast and the Nintendo Switch are wireless only.
 By connecting a Raspberry Pi to wired ethernet then using it as a WiFi bridge these devices get a strong signal.

-All this does is automate the steps from the excelent guide at https://www.raspberrypi.org/documentation/configuration/wireless/access-point-bridged.md
+All this does is automate the steps from the excellent guide at https://www.raspberrypi.org/documentation/configuration/wireless/access-point-bridged.md

 ## Installation